- Education and Science»

 - Banshee- In Gaelic mythology, a banshee is a fairy woman whose wail is the announcement of a death to come.

-- The Lady in White- This is the most common title given to this mysterious legend.
+- The Lady in White- Or White Lady.
+This is the most common title given to this mysterious legend.
 It is called such in the UK and USA.

 - La Llorona- This title originates in Mexico.
 It means, 'The Weeping Woman.'